I've had a sports complex for a long time, and now you're gonna hear about it.

 #85 – Not especially close here, as Charlie Smith takes it.
 He was a decent depth receiver for a number of years for the Eagles, and he actually posted a career high 825 yards and was the team’s leading receiver during the 1980 Super Bowl season.
 Who knew?

-#86 – When this list first appeared, I had Fred Barnett in the top spot.
-But that was probably a mistake from the outset, as Zach Ertz is clearly the right selection.
-His 2018 season did the trick.
+#86 – This number was long-held by Fred Barnett, but Zach Ertz is clearly the right selection for the foreseeable future.
 Most catches in a season in Eagles history.
 Most catches by a tight end in a season in NFL history.
 Throw in a Super Bowl ring and three Pro Bowl selections.
-Second in franchise history in receptions (and oh so close to being top dog).
+He finished his Eagles tenure second in franchise history in receptions (and oh so close to being top dog).
 There you have it.

-#87 – I was really tempted to go with Todd Pinkston.
-But, you know what, I think I’ll take Brent Celek instead.
-The career Eagle only missed one game in eleven seasons, and of course he went out on top as a Super Bowl champion, albeit it in a reduced role by that point of his career.
-Celek probably never put up the raw numbers that we hoped for in his career, but you have to agree that he was a solid player.
+#87 – Brent Celek was a career Eagle who only missed one game in 11 seasons, and of course he went out on top as a Super Bowl champion, albeit in a reduced role by that point of his career.
+Celek probably never put up the raw numbers that we hoped for, but you have to agree that he was a solid player.

 #89 – Honorable mention here to Chad Lewis.
 But the winner is Calvin Williams, who cracks the top 15 in franchise history in both catches and receiving yards.
 Solid but unspectacular.